Five Reasons Parents Should Be Included in the Treatment of Children and Adolescents With Eating Disorders

 FBT Treatment Team Members

 Family-based treatment (FBT) is the leading evidence-based treatment for teens with anorexia nervosa and bulimia nervosa.
-While in an ideal world, every person with an eating disorder would have access to a full treatment team including a therapist, a dietitian, a medical doctor, and a psychiatrist, FBT calls only for a therapist to guide the …
+In an ideal world, every person with an eating disorder would have access to a full treatment team.
+This team could include a therapist, a dietitian, a medical doctor, and a psychiatrist.
+However, manualized FBT calls only for a …

 Read more